TheRomanXpl0it/ghidra-emu-fun/README.md

 ## Roadmap

+There will probably be a new release after CSAW ESC 2020 (late November) with some of the items below

 So here are the next things that we are going to work on:

 - Better documentation and tutorials